ansible/ansible/docs/docsite/rst/windows_setup.rst

     Remove-ItemProperty -Path $reg_winlogon_path -Name DefaultUserName -ErrorAction SilentlyContinue Remove-ItemProperty -Path $reg_winlogon_path -Name DefaultPassword -ErrorAction SilentlyContinue

-The script works by checking to see what programs need to be installed like .NET Framework 4.5.2 and then what PowerShell version is required.
+The script works by checking to see what programs need to be installed (such as .NET Framework 4.5.2) and what PowerShell version is required.
 If a reboot is required and the ``username`` and ``password`` parameters are set, the script will automatically reboot and logon when it comes back up from the reboot.
 The script will continue until no more actions are required and the